The science behind how we learn and ways to enhance learning in babies

 If you haven’t earlier, there isn’t a better time than now.
 As a parent, you are going to be actively involved in your baby’s learning.

-The fascinating way your brain communicates
+The fascinating structure of your brain

 It all starts with the brain, the thing in your head which does all this learning.
 The human brain is the most complex structure we know.
 But how complex is it, really?